aws-neuron/aws-neuron-sdk/docs/technotes/neuroncore-batching.md

 ```

-**Note1**: Currently, a known Neuron compiler issue may sometime lead to compilation error for large batch-sizes.
-This limitation is being addressed and will be fixed in future releases of the compiler.
+**Note1**: Currently, a known Neuron compiler issue may sometime lead to a compilation error for large batch-sizes.
+This limitation is being addressed and will be fixed in a future releases of the compiler.
 Additionally, compiler experimental flags are currently required, as shown in the code snippet above.
 These will be deprecated (set by default) in future Neuron releases.

 **Note2**: To enable dynamic batching in TensorFlow, user should set an experimental argument `dynamic_batch_size=True` in `tfn.saved_model.compile` as shown in example above.
 This will be deprecated (set by default) in future Neuron releases.